yoasyo25/career-development-curriculum/module_two/collaborative_communication.md

 ### Personal Reflection
 Spend 5 minutes reflecting in your notebook on the following questions:

-* In the first chapter you read last night, Ask Questions Instead of Giving Direct Orders, navy captain D. Michael Abrashoff takes the approach of asking questions of his sailors.
+* In the first chapter you read last night, *Ask Questions Instead of Giving Direct Orders*, navy captain D. Michael Abrashoff takes the approach of asking questions of his sailors.
 Why does he take that approach?
 What would that look like in a professional software setting?
 * What does good leadership look like?
 * Look at the slide with the leadership domains from StrengthsFinder and group your top 5 themes into the different domains.
 What does this tell you about your own leadership style?